-• Costs per month at an amount at most equal to 2 percent of 150 percent of the federal poverty rate income converted from annual to monthly, inclusive of all taxes, fees and charges and/or costs \$75 per month or less, inclusive of all taxes, fees and charges, if the subscriber resides on Tribal Lands, or the ISP qualifies to offer enhanced ACP benefit at the point of service, with no additional non-recurring costs or fees to the consumer.
-As noted, this would equate to \$62.15 or less per month at the time of writing but will be adjusted annually based on parameters noted.

-- Allows the end user to apply the Affordable Connectivity Benefit subsidy to the service price. - Provides the greater of (a) typical download speeds of at least 100 Mbps and typical upload speeds of at least 20 Mbps, or the fastest speeds the infrastructure is capable of if less than 100 Mbps/20 Mbps or (b) the performance benchmark for fixed terrestrial broadband service established by the FCC pursuant to Section 706(b) of the Communications Act of 1934, as amended. - Provides typical latency measurements of no more than 100 milliseconds. - Is not subject to data caps, surcharges or usage-based throttling and is subject only to the same acceptable use policies to which subscribers to all other broadband internet access service plans offered to home subscribers by the participating subgrantee must adhere. - In the event the provider later offers a low-cost plan with higher speeds downstream and/or upstream, permits eligible subscribers that are subscribed to a low-cost broadband service option to upgrade to the new low-cost offering at no cost.
+- Costs per month at an amount at most equal to 2 percent of 150 percent of the federal poverty rate income converted from annual to monthly, inclusive of all taxes, fees and charges and/or costs \$75 per month or less, inclusive of all taxes, fees and charges, if the subscriber resides on Tribal Lands and the ISP qualifies to offer enhanced ACP benefit at the point of service, with no additional non-recurring costs or fees to the consumer.
+In the event that the ACP sunsets and has no successor, the cost will be the same for Tribal and non-Tribal lands.
+As noted, this would equate to \$62.15 or less per month at the time of writing but will be adjusted annually based on parameters noted. - Allows the end user to apply the Affordable Connectivity Benefit subsidy or any successor program(s) as designated by NTIA to the service price. - Provides typical download speeds of at least 100 Mbps and typical upload speeds of at least 20 Mbps. - Provides typical latency measurements of no more than 100 milliseconds. - Is not subject to data caps, surcharges or usage-based throttling and is subject only to the same acceptable use policies to which subscribers to all other broadband internet access service plans offered to home subscribers by the participating subgrantee must adhere. - In the event the provider later offers a low-cost plan with higher speeds downstream and/or upstream, permits eligible subscribers that are subscribed to a low-cost broadband service option to upgrade to the new low-cost offering at no cost. - The BDO reserves the right to adjust its low-cost service plan requirements to best serve Texans, with approval from the NTIA.
+The BDO may increase speed benchmarks for the low-cost service option if the state amends to the definition of broadband service or the Federal Communications Commission updates its performance benchmark for fixed terrestrial broadband service.
+If the BDO determines a price adjustment is needed in response to updated performance benchmarks by the Page 110 of 143 federal government, the BDO will first consult with NTIA and acquire any necessary approvals prior to updating the cost of the state's low-cost service option.